 It doesn’t matter how you cut the zucchini since you’re cooking it until it’s very soft and then puréeing the bejeezus out of it.
 However, zucchini is round, which means it rolls, and generally speaking:

 rolly things + sharp things ≠ good things

 Here’s what to do: Make sure your knife is sharp.
 Carefully (1) cut the zuke in half crosswise, then (2) cut those halves in half lengthwise to make half-moon-shaped logs, then place the logs flat side down, and (3) cut into 1/2-inch thick half-moons.

 Use BPA-free containers with tightly fitting lids.
 This is what happens when your reasonably-priced, BPA-free container from IKEA bounces on your tile floor.

 I love these IKEA, BPA-free containers for non-liquid ingredients.
-But ever since the Zucchini Soup Incident™, I use these more expensive, but more reliable, Rubbermaid BPA-free containers for liquidy things.
+But ever since the Zucchini Soup Incident™, I use these more expensive, but more reliable, Rubbermaid BPA-free containers and Lunchbots for liquidy things.

 Post a comment